DCS77/ecosystem/README.md

 ## Future Work

-- Allow frontend to interact with backend through API.
+- Generate simulated market data and save to a database.
-- Interfaces for UI plugins (frontend) and logic plugins (backend).
+- Load and display latest market data.
-- Specific implementations of these plugins to handle a task.
+- Display live market data within the MarketData widgets.